braunjHun/jumpstart_t2/TECHDEBT.md

 # Techdebt
-- ⚠️currently drawBoard() draws fix maps, it should be changed to dynamic
+- ✅ currently drawBoard() draws fix maps, it should be changed to dynamic
-- ⚠️currently takeStep() stets isBomb without any changes, it should be enhanced the logic
+- 🚧 currently takeStep() stets isBomb without any changes, it should be enhanced the logic